IGVF-DACC/igvfd/cdk/README.md

 ![pipelines](images/pipelines.png)

 It takes about twenty minutes for the pipeline to run tests, build Docker image assets, and spin up the infrastructure.
-Here you can see the first two steps in the pipeline, listening to your Github branch and synthesizing a CloudFormation template:
+Here you can see the first two steps in the pipeline: listening to your Github branch and synthesizing a CloudFormation template.

 ![pipeline steps](images/pipeline_steps.png)